aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/03-infrastructure.md

 title: Infrastructure
 ---

-## The Plugin Ecosystem Infrastructure
+## The Plugin Repository Infrastructure

 In this section, we take a close look on the contracts constituting the plugin ecosystem infrastructure.